 PLEASE NOTE!
 IF THE COMPANION ANIMAL WAS ADOPTED FROM OUR SHELTER, PLEASE REACH OUT SO WE CAN PROCESS THE INTAKE AND PUT YOU ON OUR LIST FOR INTAKE AT THE CONTACT INFORMATION PROVIDED ABOVE.
 YOU WILL BE INTRUCTED TO FILL OUT A SURRENDER FORM.

 We strongly advise that you include all members of your immediate family and/or household in the decision to release the animal prior to bringing your pet to AWA.
 We also ask that any veterinary health or vaccination records you may have MUST be submitted prior to an intake being scheduled.
 An intake will not be scheduled if we don’t have these very important records.
 The owner releasing the pet must be at least 18 years of age and provide a Driver’s License or other photo identification.
 As a private, nonprofit organization dependent on community contributions, we charge intake fees to help defray the costs of providing for your pet.
 The surrender fee is a non-refundable fee paid at the time of surrender.
 We take credit cards and exact cash as we don’t have change in the till to break large bills.

 Surrendering Puppies and Kittens to AWA

-- We recognize people do change their minds.
-If you surrender your pet and then find him or her a new home, we will work with you to return him for re-homing.
+We recognize people do change their minds.
+If you surrender your pet and then find him or her a new home or decide to kept them, we will work with you to return them back to you.
 If the animal is returned to you, spay/neuter, microchip and license fees, if applicable, will be charged to you prior to your pet being released by AWA.